Mini Coder Online

 1st - 3rd Grade

-Introduce your students to STEM and simple programming with this exciting tablet-based course.
+Introduce your students to technology and simple programming with this exciting tablet-based course.
 Students will create interactive images, computer games, and story animations.

 While they are busy creating and having fun, students will be learning basic programming skills and will take away critical thinking and problem-solving skills that will benefit them long after the course is over.